 |<title>||The <title> tag is used inside the <head> tag to mention the document title.|

 |<body>||This tag represents the document's body which keeps other HTML tags like <h1>, <div>, <p> etc.|

 The <!DOCTYPE> declaration tag is used by the web browser to understand the version of the HTML used in the document.
 The current version of HTML is 5 and it makes use of the following declaration:

-There are many other declaration types which can be used in HTML document depending on what version of HTML is being used.
+There are many other declaration types that can be used in HTML documents depending on what version of HTML is being used.
 We will see more details on this while discussing <!DOCTYPE...> tag along with other HTML tags.